aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/530_Network/tf-files.md

 ### vars-main.tf

-This file defines some varaibles with default the region and default profile name and EKS cluster name
+This file defines some variables with default the region and default profile name and EKS cluster name

 {{%expand "Expand here to see the code" %}}